ryanwmoore/dokutwitterbootstrap/README.md

 # Theme Resources

-Here's some good free themes to start with: http://bootswatch.com/ <= also has a swatch maker so you can make your own style.
+Here's some good free themes to start with: http://bootswatch.com/ That site also has a swatch maker so you can make your own style.